On this page, we give you an overview of how you can choose to maintain your new table from Eberhart Furniture.

 At Eberhart Furniture, we use solid oak for the production of our table tops, table legs and extra leaves.

 We supply wooden parts in respectively black oiled oak or "invisible" oiled oak.
 To dye our oak we use Junckers turpentine-based oils, which you can find here.
 You can find more info about the oil via the link, where you can also be guided to the nearest dealer.

 If you have purchased a table or have extra leaves in "invisible" or black-oiled oak, you can simply wipe the sheets daily with a damped cloth without soap.

 "Invisible" oil oak

-If you have purchased a table or extra leaves in natural oak, this comes with a clear "invisible" oil from Junckers.
+If you have purchased a table or extra leaves in natural oak, this comes with an "invisible" oil from Junckers.

 To protect your natural oak parts, we have chosen to treat all natural oak with "invisible" oil, but oak can be treated in many ways.
 If you have a specific desire to have your table match existing wooden parts in your home (let it be soap-treated, wax-treated, lye-treated or linseed-oiled, etc.) we gladly supply the table completely untreated, but at your own risk.